dcaste/dax_wp_starter/README.md

 ## How to use this theme

 1. Download, clone or Use this template in your WordPress theme folder.
-2. Install npm dependencies by using code(npm install)
+2. Install npm dependencies by using `npm install`
 3. Edit your project variables found in dax_wp_starter.js
-4. Start your development with code(npm run start)
+4. Start your development with `npm run start`
-5. Generate a finished theme ZIP to be used in production with code(nom run zip)
+5. Generate a finished theme ZIP to be used in production with `npm run zip`

+### Acknowledgment

+This theme is based in the WordPress Gulp Workflow [WPGulp](https://github.com/ahmadawais/WPGulp) by Ahmad Awais